In Brief

 There was once a fish named Finley who lived on a coral reef in the Western Pacific, in a trench so deep the sunlight had to travel a long way down to find him.
 He was a small fish — bright blue, with a single gold stripe along his side — and he had opinions about everything.
 He had opinions about the current (too strong on Tuesdays), about the plankton (not what it used to be), and about the barracuda who patrolled the shelf above (rude, but misunderstood).
-Most of all, Finley had an opinion about himself.
+Most of all, Finley had an opinion about himself — an opinion rooted in the same pride that lives in every creature who has never been told where it came from.

 "I," he would announce to anyone who would listen, "chose the ocean."

 "Every fish has a choice," Finley explained to a passing shrimp one morning.
 "Some choose the ocean.
 Some choose the river.
-Some choose the pond.
-I looked at my options, weighed the evidence, and made the rational decision to live here, in this reef, in this ocean.
+I looked at my options, weighed the evidence, and made the rational decision to live here.
 It's the most important choice I've ever made."

 The shrimp stared at him with both eyes, which point in different directions, so it looked like the shrimp was both impressed and skeptical at the same time.
 Then it swam away.

-Now, there lived on that reef an old sea turtle named Solomon.
-He had been alive so long that some of the younger fish suspected he had been present when the reef was built, which was not true, though Solomon never corrected them because he found it amusing.
-Solomon spent most of his time resting on a flat rock near the thermocline, watching the world go by with half-closed eyes that saw more than most open ones.
+There lived on that reef an old sea turtle named Solomon.
+He had been alive so long that some of the younger fish suspected he had been present when the reef was built.
+Solomon spent most of his time resting on a flat rock near the thermocline, watching the world with half-closed eyes that saw more than most open ones.

 One day, Finley swam up to Solomon's rock with more confidence than usual.
-A school of young fish had just applauded his speech (they were very young), and Finley was feeling philosophical.
+A school of young fish had just applauded his speech, and he was feeling philosophical.

 Solomon opened one eye.
 It was the color of old amber.
 He looked at Finley for a long time — so long that Finley began to feel the way you feel when someone reads your diary.